Parkside vs Cactus Ranch Elementary: A Rated Schools, Two Districts

 English Learners 19.7% 16.9%

-For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Parkside Elementary school page or the Cactus Ranch Elementary school page.
+For the full TEA breakdown on each campus, including rating history back to 2019, visit the Parkside Elementary school page or the Cactus Ranch Elementary school page.

 The Neighborhoods